hantsy/helidon-sandbox/README.md

 ## Kick start a Helidon application

 In this post, we will create *Helidon SE* project for demonstration purpose.
-In comparison, I will introduce the usage of **Helidon MP** in another post.
+In comparison, I will share my experience of **Helidon MP** in another post.
+I am also an newbie of Helidon ):.

 ### Generate project skeleton